Mailgun to Mailtrap:

 2. You can use return-path records and DKIM to verify a domain.

-4. You can add a .csv file to import suppressed email addresses.
+3. You can add a .csv file to import suppressed email addresses and email lists.

 Terminology comparison